 As curator, I became the liaison between Sonja and many of the guest curators and designers.
 At the museum’s official opening in May 1995, Laurent Carrier of Design+Communications of Montreal, who had designed the flagship exhibition All About Shoes, came up to me and said “I won’t say it was a pleasure working with you…” his words surprised me because that exhibition was the least plagued by problems – I realized then that I was becoming used to the drama.
 Despite his angst, Laurent returned to produce other exhibitions for the museum.
 This was a pattern typical of many of the guest curators and designers.
 They all recognized how difficult it was to work with Sonja but they also knew it would only be for a few months, and at the end there would be an inflated pay cheque (everyone surcharged for the ‘sturm und drang’ of working with Sonja.)
 An American guest curator/project manager billed the museum in Canadian funds for his services but was mistakenly paid in U.S. funds when the American dollar was trading at around $1.40.
 He cashed the cheque and said nothing.

 Another guest curator, Dr. Jill Oakes, had been commissioned on several occasions to collect items for the museum from Canada’s North, as well as curate several exhibitions and write accompanying books for the museum.
 Her expertise in northern cultures was eventually expanded to create a storyline for an exhibition about American Southwest Native footwear – an exhibition I was unaware she had been contracted to curate when Sonja asked me to also write a proposal and outline for the same show (on my own time, of course.)
-I submitted the proposal and outline, which Sonja then showed to Dr. Oakes telling her she liked mine better.
+Sonja showed my proposal to Dr. Oakes telling her she liked mine better.
 Although Oakes professed the incident was nothing to worry about, it created an embarrassing situation.